yyuueexxiinngg/AssetStudio/AssetStudioCLI/ReadMe.md

   --assembly-folder <path>      Specify the path to the assembly folder --unity-version <text>        Specify Unity version.
-Example: "--unity-version 2017.4.39f1" --not-restore-extension       (Flag) If specified, AssetStudio will not try to restore TextAssets extension name,
+Example: "--unity-version 2017.4.39f1" --not-restore-extension       (Flag) If specified, AssetStudio will not try to use/restore original TextAsset
-                                and will just export all TextAssets with the ".txt" extension
+                                extension name, and will just export all TextAssets with the ".txt" extension
 ```